Infant

 Managing your baby’s acid reflux requires specific steps to minimize discomfort and ensure proper feeding and digestion.

 Keep baby upright 30 minutes after feeding and offer smaller, frequent feeds.
-For bottle-fed babies, check with your local paediatrician at a polyclinic or hospital about suitable formula options.
+For bottle-fed babies, an anti-colic bottle is one of the first things parents try, and check with your local paediatrician at a polyclinic or hospital about suitable formula options.

 Essential practices: